José Ortiz (basketball): Social activism

+Trayectoria deportiva

+Early life

+Ortiz was born in the town of Aibonito, Puerto Rico, but was raised in Cayey.
+He began his career as a center at Benjamin Harrison High School in Cayey.
+He received the nickname "Piculín" from a neighbor because of his mischievous behavior.
+He was also known as "El Concorde," in reference to the popular aircraft and his height.
+This latter nickname was given by BSN commentator Don Manuel Rivera Morales.

+Puerto Rico (BSN)

+Ortiz began playing basketball in Puerto Rico's league in 1981, when he was approximately 17 years old.
+He debuted with the Atléticos de San Germán, where he remained for 15 seasons.
+As his career progressed, his skills improved significantly, leading San Germán to a championship in 1985.
+That season, he averaged more than 25 points and 14 rebounds per game.
+He later guided his team to a second championship in 1991, while averaging 19 points and 15.8 rebounds.
+After the 1991 season, he left the league to play in Europe.

+College career

+Ortiz attended Oregon State University from 1985 to 1987, where he was coached by Ralph Miller.
+He was also a teammate of future Naismith Memorial Basketball Hall of Fame member Gary Payton during Payton's freshman year.
+Over his two seasons with the Beavers, Ortiz averaged 19.8 points and 8.7 rebounds per game.
+At the end of the 1986–87 season, he was named Pac-10 Player of the Year, surpassing, among others, Reggie Miller of University of California, Los Angeles.

 Personal life

 Ortiz married actress Nirita Ruíz, with whom he had one daughter, Volleyball player Neira, and whom he had met during the filming of a commercial for Aqua Velva, in which both acted.
 He also had a son from a previous relationship.
 However, the couple divorced in 2006.
-He has been in a relationship with Sylvia Ríos, since 2009 and married her in 2021.
+He was in a relationship with Sylvia Ríos from 2009, and married her in 2021.

 Legal problems

 On June 29, 2011, Ortiz was arrested for drug related charges.
 Federal agents seized 218 marijuana plants in a rented property, along with munitions for AR-15 rifles.
 Ortiz allegedly claimed possession of all the material during the arrest.
 At the bail hearing, Ortiz was legally represented by a public defender, since he claimed he had no money for a lawyer.
 At the hearing, the judge decided to send Ortiz to a rehabilitation clinic.

 On November 4, 2011, Ortiz declared himself guilty of the charges against him.
 The next week, he failed a surprise drug test, which revealed he had used cocaine.
-Judge Camille Vélez Rivé ordered the immediate imprisonment of Ortiz, arguing that she had given him several opportunities already.
+Magistrate Judge of the United States District Court for the District of Puerto Rico Camille Vélez Rivé ordered the immediate imprisonment of Ortiz, arguing that she had given him several opportunities already.
 On March 29, 2012, he was sentenced to six months in prison.